Body art: Performance body art

 Body art in the form of performances can display the teaching and symbolism of the human body and sexuality.
 Whether in the act of presenting the anatomy of the human body as flawless, beautiful and bedazzled, or purposefully mutilating it and/or morphing it into a repulsive, questionable position.
 The point of the performance is to engage the viewer in a reaction to how their mindset interacts with the visualization of the human body.
 Another form of performance body art comes in the form of symbolism of sexualization and the violation of the body.
-An example is Yoko Ono' s work Cut Piece 1964.
+An example is Yoko Ono's work Cut Piece 1964.

 Performance artists Karen Finley and Laurie Anderson evoke obscurity, controversy, and challenge the norms surrounding a woman's power in Western culture.
 Finley used psychological sensory within her performances, evoking audience disgust in many pieces.
 Her 1982 piece I'm An Ass Man uses kidney beans and stains the hands of the "rapist" with menstrual blood.
 In Mr. Hirsch (1990), Finley takes ice cream representative of childhood innocence and angrily stains a girl's dress reflective of trauma.
 Laurie Andersson uses technology to defy traditional norms of women being silenced and objectified from a distance based on their features.
 Home of the Brave (1986) externalizes Anderson's body as she protrudes it with an electronic drum.
 The obnoxious, recognizable noise created by her movement mocks the overexemplified male gaze on the female's body, and encourages further exploration of using the voice as a means of power in female representation.

 Ana Mendieta was an artist who throughout her career commented on identity and how parts of identity like race, gender, age and class all work together to express one's true identity.
-In Untitled (Glass on Body Imprints—face) (1972) Mendienta pressed herself against a pane of glass demonstrating both bodily and facial distress, embodying the suffering felt within the female body..
-Untitled (Facial Cosmetic Variations) (1972) is a series of photographs in which Mendienta changes her appearance through makeup and wigs, sometimes lightening her face, questioning her racialization in America.
+In Untitled (Glass on Body Imprints—face) (1972) Mendieta pressed herself against a pane of glass demonstrating both bodily and facial distress, embodying the suffering felt within the female body..
+Untitled (Facial Cosmetic Variations) (1972) is a series of photographs in which Mendieta changes her appearance through makeup and wigs, sometimes lightening her face, questioning her racialization in America.
 In her Siluenta series she would lay on the ground and mark her silhouette, remarking on the absence of her body from her homeland.